Adjust below example based on audience

 Generates a set of files that setup a stock assessment report with its supporting files.

 Within the created files is the “skeleton file” which drives the render of the entire report.
 For those familiar with Rmarkdown or Quarto books, this is operating similar to a .yml file.
-The other quarto files found in your folder will be what we refer to as “child documents”, or child docs for short.
+The other Quarto files found in your folder will be what we refer to as “child documents”, or child docs for short.
 These are the actual files that you will fill in when writing your report.
 These are the bulk of your content!

 Try it out!